lambdacms/lambdacms/README.md

 In the base app we have to:

-* organize the main menu of the admin backend,
+* configure a database connection,
-* configure a the database connection,
+* organize the admin backend's menu,
-* specify the authentication strategies, and
+* specify the authentication strategies for admins, and
 * define admin user roles and their permissions.

 In the base app we optionally may also: